 The comparison of excitation wavelengths revealed significant differences in measured oxygen tension.
-Static pO2 measurements under 445 nm illumination spanned a range five times larger than that of 637 nm illumination.
-This discrepancy was most noticeable in venous regions, with the shorter excitation wavelength resulting in pO2 values around 50 mmHg whereas the longer wavelength resulted in values around 75 mmHg.
-Since depth penetration is heavily dependent upon wavelength,37 the difference is likely the result of photons sampling a much larger volume of tissue under 637 nm illumination.
+Static $pO_2$ measurements under 445 nm illumination spanned a range five times larger than that of 637 nm illumination.
+This discrepancy was most noticeable in venous regions, with the shorter excitation wavelength resulting in $pO_2$ values around 50 mmHg whereas the longer wavelength resulted in values around 75 mmHg.
+Since depth penetration is heavily dependent upon wavelength, the difference is likely the result of photons sampling a much larger volume of tissue under 637 nm illumination.
 An estimate of transmission through a surface vessel at both wavelengths can be obtained using the Beer-Lambert Law.
 Because scattering increases the distance traveled by photons in tissue, this is the most conservative estimate of the effect of wavelength on transmission.
-Assuming hemoglobin is the primary absorber in blood plasma with a concentration of 2.3 $\rm mM^{38}$ and 95% $\rm SaO_2$, the transmittance at 445 nm and 637 nm through a 100 μ m arteriole is 0.9% and 96.5%, respectively.
+Assuming hemoglobin is the primary absorber in blood plasma with a concentration of 2.3 mM and 95% SaO2, the transmittance at 445 nm and 637 nm through a 100 $\mu$ m arteriole is 0.9% and 96.5%, respectively.
 As excitation wavelength approaches the tissue optical window, the transmission of incident light significantly increases.
 The 445 nm light is almost entirely confined within a vessel of that caliber and does not extensively sample deeper microvasculature.
 Because the 637 nm light penetrates further into the brain, the measured pO2 is skewed away from the vascular value and is more representative of a bulk volumetric average.
-This is consistent with prior Monte Carlo modeling that found fluorescence primarily originates from within surface vasculature at shorter wavelengths.20 vasculature30 or highly focused light to occlude a single part of a microvessel.39 The previous iteration of this system could only induce occlusions within a large region and pO2 measurements could not be simultaneously acquired.18 While photothrombosis is widely utilized, there is evidence it does not produce pathophysiologically relevant ischemic lesions.40 This system allows for greater control over the spatial characteristics of the stroke including size and location and possesses the ability to target the entirety of individual vessels or even multiple vessels simultaneously.
+This is consistent with prior Monte Carlo modeling that found fluorescence primarily originates from within surface vasculature at shorter wavelengths.

+Targeted photothrombosis to create an extended occlusion within an arteriole was demonstrated for the first time.
+Previous methods relied upon broad illumination to occlude a large volume of vasculature or highly focused light to occlude a single part of a microvessel.
+The previous iteration of this system could only induce occlusions within a large region and pO2 measurements could not be simultaneously acquired.
+While photothrombosis is widely utilized, there is evidence it does not produce pathophysiologically relevant ischemic lesions.
+This system allows for greater control over the spatial characteristics of the stroke including size and location and possesses the ability to target the entirety of individual vessels or even multiple vessels simultaneously.